delta-one/dell-xps-15-9570-debian-linux/README.md

 ### Video card
 The integrated Intel-card works out of the box - a bit trickier was the installation of [bumblebee](https://wiki.debian.org/Bumblebee) for the discrete NVIDIA-card.
 I managed to get it working with the proprietary NVIDIA-driver and there are probably several different ways to get it working, but the following worked for me:

-* Install `bumblebee` for the proprietary NVIDIA-driver as well as the proprietary NVIDIA-driver.
+* Install `bumblebee-nvidia` for the proprietary NVIDIA-driver as well as the proprietary NVIDIA-driver.
 * Deinstall `xserver-xorg-video-nouveau`.
-* Install `xserver-xorg-input-mouse` and `libgl1-mesa-glx`.
+* Install `xserver-xorg-input-mouse`.
 * Add the following kernel-parameter to your configuration: `pcie_port_pm=on`
 * Edit `/etc/bumblebee/bumblebee.conf` by setting the `Driver` to `nvidia` and by setting `PMMethod` to `none` in the `[driver-nvidia]`-section.
 * Add the following snippet to `/etc/bumblebee/xorg.conf.nvidia`: